marklar-co/semantic_collector/README.md

 Clear Data, click Collect & Crawl, then sit back and watch.
 When things stop, click Download to save results.

+**You must leave the popup in focus while crawl collection is happening.** You cannot use your browser while this operation is running.

 The collector is hardcoded to avoid links that cross over to new hostnames, *however*, in the case of redirects we may end up on a new host.
 Therefore, it is *strongly recommended* to use the Link Inclusion Pattern regex, e.g. `https://chamomile\.ai/.*`.